 Background of Mostar street art

 When you think deeper about Mostar and it’s tragic history it makes sense that street art in Mostar is such a big part of the city’s scenery.
 In many places, street art is an important measure to reconcile, patch communities together.
 Even though it’s still a long way for Mostar to fully recover from its difficult past, street art plays an important role in the process, especially among younger generations.

 Since 2012 Mostar has its own street art festival.
-It is organized by the group of local young activist and its aim is to bring new artists and art to the streets of the post-war city and to redefine its public spaces, revitalize abandoned buildings and ruins.
+It is organized by a group of local young activists and its aim is to bring new artists and art to the streets of the post-war city and to redefine its public spaces, revitalize abandoned buildings and ruins.

 You can visit the website of the festival to learn more details about the event.